 The amendments apply prospectively for annual periods beginning on or after 1 January 2016.
-Currently, the Group uses the straight-line method for depreciation and amortisation for its property, plant and equipment and prepaid lease payments, respectively.
+Currently, the Group uses the straight-line method for depreciation and amortisation for its property, plant and equipment.
 The directors of the Company believe that the straight-line method is the most appropriate method to reflect the consumption of economic benefits inherent in the respective assets and accordingly, the directors of the Company do not anticipate that the application of these amendments to IAS 16 and IAS 38 will have a material impact on the Group's consolidated financial statements.